smcgdub/alliens911/README.md

 ### **8. Disclaimer**

   * 8.1 Disclaimer on project
->
+___

 ## **1. User Experience (UX)**

 ### **1.1 Target Audience**

 ####  This website is aimed at anyone who:

-* Is interested in reading information on recorded UFO phenomenon.
+* Is interested in reading information on recorded UFO phenomenon, viewing UFO images or watching UFO Video footage.

 ### **1.2 Visitor goals**

-* To allow visitors to the site to search for recorded UFO phenomenon by a particular geographical area (currently limited to the UK).
-Users can also view UFO videos, UFO imagery, and read a sample of free to read UFO reports.
+* To be able to to search for recorded UFO phenomenon by a particular geographical area (currently limited to the UK).
+I also want to be able to view the UFO Images, the UFO Footage, read the free to read UFO reports, sign up for a paid subscription and to contact the site admin if needed.

 ### **1.3 Business goals**

-* The site provides some information for free to users.
-To access all of the 7,000+ recorded files users are required to have paid subscription.
+* The site provides some information for free to users, however to access all of the 7,000+ recorded files users are required to have paid subscription.
+The business goal of the site is to drive paid subscriptions.

 ### **1.4 User Stories**